Ultrastrong coupling regimes of light-matter interaction: The quantum Rabi model

-Here, $\hat{\sigma}_{+}$ and $\hat{\sigma}_{-}$ are the raising and lowering atomic operators, respectively.
-The JC model described by the Hamiltonian $\hat{\cal H}_{\rm JC}$ is analytically solvable in a straightforward way in terms of JC doublets, and has been a cornerstone of quantum optics in the past 50 years.
-This model has had a widespread use in a variety of physical platforms, ranging from neutral atoms in optical and microwave cavities, trapped ions with quantized motion, to superconducting qubits coupled to electromagnetic cavities, transmission line resonators and nanomechanical resonators.
+The interaction term in the Hamiltonian $\hat{\cal H}_{\rm JC}$ is of an exchange type, leading to a conservation of the number of excitations in the system.
+This implies that only states with the same number of excitations interact, leading to a full diagonalization of $\hat{\cal H}_{\rm JC}$ in subspaces of $n$ number of excitations with JC doublets $|\pm\rangle_n$ as its eigenstates.
+By contrast, Eq.~(\ref{QRH}) contains only a parity symmetry and its exact diagonalization presents important difficulties see discussion leading to equations (\ref{eq:2-6}) and (\ref{eq:2-7}). \cite{Braak2011}.
+The JC model has been a cornerstone of quantum optics in the past 50 years.
+This model has had widespread use in a variety of physical platforms, ranging from neutral atoms in optical and microwave cavities, trapped ions with quantized motion, to superconducting qubits coupled to electromagnetic cavities, transmission line resonators and nanomechanical resonators.
 Recent implementations of small-scale quantum processors use the physics from Eq.~(\ref{eq:JC}) as the basis for the coherent quantum control of coupled quantum systems \cite{Corcoles2015}.